Rhodes sailing holidays

 Mini-market closeby in the direction of the port.

-Cobalt blue waters that are mostly unfrequented, since (mega)yachts tend to favour anchoring at the exposed Ftenagia beach, South of Chalki port.
-Lat Long
+Cobalt blue waters that are mostly unfrequented, since (mega)yachts tend to favour anchoring at the exposed Ftenágia beach, south Lat Long of Chalki port.

-Note, the various spellings (Pondamos / Pontamos / Potamos), all meaning river or stream; compare Mesopotamia, "Between the Rivers", and hippopotamus, “river horse”, see chart terms.
+Note, the various spellings (Póndamos / Pontamos / Potamos), all meaning river or stream; compare Mesopotamia, "Between the Rivers", and hippopotamus, “river horse”, see chart terms.

 Yachting guide to the Dodecanese, Rhodes.